-- 2-Minute Action – if your response or action to this message will take less than 2 minutes, process the information at that moment and then delete it, if possible.
+- 2-Minute Action – If your response or action to this message will take less than 2 minutes, process the information at that moment and then delete it.
 If the answer or action requires additional time, leave the message in the inbox as a reminder to tackle it later.

 - Pending Matter – Messages with information to be referred to in the short-term future and notifications to remember can stay in the inbox until the time comes to act on these.
 Limit inbox messages to follow-up and immediate action items to allow these messages to stand out.

 - File – File messages or notifications containing information for future reference.
 These messages might deserve a permanent electronic file, but removing them from the inbox is essential.

 An inbox containing 4,230 messages will not help improve efficiency or boost productivity – it will hide essential messages that should stand out for your inbox to become a productivity tool.